Geometry of $1$-codimensional measures in Heisenberg groups: Introduction

-where $\mathcal{H}^k_{\lVert\cdot\rVert}$ is Hausdorff measure associated to the Koranyi norm, see for instance Theorem 7.2 in \cite{Ambrosio2000RectifiableSpaces} or Theorem 1.1 in \cite{MR2105335}.
+where $\mathcal{H}^k_{\lVert\cdot\rVert}$ is Hausdorff measure associated to the Koranyi norm, see for instance \cite[Theorem 7.2]{Ambrosio2000RectifiableSpaces} or \cite[Theorem 1.1]{MR2105335}.
 This degeneracy of the structure of $\HH^n$ poses a big obstacle to extending many Euclidean results and definitions to the context of the Heisenberg groups, or in bigger generality to Carnot groups.
 In particular it is not a priori clear what the correct notion of rectifiability should be, or even if there is one.
-In the paper \cite{Serapioni2001RectifiabilityGroup} B. Franchi, R. Serapioni and F. Serra Cassano, introduced an intrinsic notion of rectifiability.
-A set $E\subseteq \HH^n$ is said to be $(2n+1)$-\emph{intrinsic rectifiable} if for $\mathcal{S}^{2n+1}$-a.e. $x\in E$ there exists a $(2n+1)$-dimensional homogeneous subgroup $V_x$ such that:
+In the paper \cite{Serapioni2001RectifiabilityGroup} B. Franchi, R. Serapioni and F. Serra Cassano, introduced an intrinsic notion of rectifiability in $\HH^n$.
+In their definition a set $E\subseteq \HH^n$ is said to be $\mathcal{C}^1_\HH$-\emph{rectifiable} if for $\mathcal{H}^{2n+1}_{\lVert\cdot\rVert}$-almost every $x\in E$ there exists a $(2n+1)$-dimensional homogeneous subgroup $V_x$ such that: